iQ Biosciences is one of the few providers of X-ray-based irradiation of human and animal cells in the San Francisco Bay Area, offering:

 Irradiation Service at iQ Biosciences

 iQ Biosciences has the CellRad X-Ray Irradiation System on-site and is excited to provide X-Ray-based irradiation as a service to our customers.
-To obtain these services, we have provided an online form below for you to provide the following information:
+To obtain a quote for this service, select from the applicable option below, or explore the array of irradiated cell products we currently offer:

 Application Summary for Irradiated cells